-- T3 the T3 is the wireless, Bluetooth enabled scanner also referred to as the BTRT.
-Most new users will have a T3 unit. - T2 the T2 scanner is identical to the T3 scanner, except that it is wired and plugs into the INSiGHTTM base station. - T1 the T1 scanner is our legacy scanner which some users upgrading from INSiGHTTM 9.2 might have.
+- T4 this is the latest generation of our wireless, Bluetooth enabled scanner.
+Most new users will have a T4 unit.
+This unit has an LCD screen on it, unlike the T3 (see below). - T3 the T3 is the wireless, Bluetooth enabled scanner also referred to as the BTRT. - T2 the T2 scanner is identical to the T3 scanner, except that it is wired and plugs into the INSiGHTTM base station. - T1 the T1 scanner is our legacy scanner which some users upgrading from INSiGHTTM 9.2 might have.
 This scanner has three sensors rather than two although only two are used at a time.
 If you are using a T1 scanner it is critical that you specify the correct patient body type (Adult, Child or Infant) in the software.